 I leave her sitting there at the bottom of the steps and walk back to my house feeling some kind of way I know I don’t have the words for.
 The words spread inside like fire from my fingers to my toes and then die somewhere in my chest.
 I want to see her again, I know, more than anything else in the world.

 Pop is already asleep on the couch when I get back inside.
 The house is quiet and dark.
-There is no one.
-I turn on music in my room so I don’t feel alone.
+There is no one else awake.
+I turn on music in my room so I don’t feel so alone.
 I think about her sitting there with her hair falling across her face and smiling at me with her eyes and I think about the way she smells.
 I think about her bare shoulders that shrug the world away and everything in it without effort.

 I stand at the mirror and stare at my face for hours, hoping to find the answers hidden there.